Saumya-jais/IITGNDispensary/Frontend/README.md

 2. Open Terminal.
 3. Navigate to the directory where all the files are located using "cd" command.
 4. Type "python -m http.server" in terminal, press Enter.
-5. Click on the link shown or opwn browser and type "http://localhost:8000/".
+5. Click on the link shown on terminal or open browser and type "http://localhost:8000/".